dgcfung/intro-git-github/github.md

 -   Fork a remote repository.
 -   Clone a remote repository.
 -   Collaborate with other developers on the same project.
--   Create a new branch, pull requests, and merging
+-   Pull requests, and merging
 -   Don't be like the characters from "Mean Girls" :no_good: